mariocuomo/Sentinel-Transition-To-Defender-Helper-Script/script/README.md

 ---
 ## Backlog of controls to be implemented
-- Custom Details Override Analysis sometimes is not populated correctly
-- Insert an intro describing the _Appendix - Analytics Rules or Scheduled Rules Analysis_ section
 - Be sure that Word and Excel processes are closed correctly
 - Handling errors
-- Implementing more logic about custom detections conversio with dedicated functions to check tables mentioned the KQL queries
+- Implementing more logic about custom detections conversion with dedicated functions to check tables mentioned the KQL queries
-- Refactoring code to be more performant and more readable